jaredrcarlson/its-code-review/regex-nfa-dfa-validator/README.md

 ## Summary

 This program converts regular expressions into nondeterministic finite automata (NFA), then into deterministic finite automata (DFA), and validates input strings against the resulting automata.
 It includes end-to-end parsing, automaton construction, minimization, and a command-line interface for testing.
-Comprehensive unit tests demonstrate correctness and maintainability.
+Comprehensive functional tests demonstrate correctness and maintainability.

 ## Implementation